Skip to main content

 Fort Beekenburg lies on a rocky outcrop next to the Caracas Bay east of the city of Willemstad, on the Caribbean island of Curaçao in the Dutch Antilles.

-Fort Beekenburg was built in 1703 on the orders of the Governor Van Beek to protect the entrance to the bay behind it; the Spaanse Water.
-The round tower of the fort was completely built out of stones that were fabricated in the Netherlands and which were shipped to Curaçao as ballast.
+Fort Beekenburg was built in 1703 under the orders of Governor Van Beek to protect the entrance to the bay behind it, Spaanse Water.
+The round tower of the fort was constructed entirely from stones that were made in the Netherlands and shipped to Curaçao as ballast.

-During the 18th century the fort was neglected in peacetime but restored every time the threat of war came.
-During these episodes it frequently and with success warded off attacks of English warships, French buccaneers and other pirates.
-In 1800 its armament consisted of 6 eight-pounder and 4 twelve-pounder cannons.
-The Battery Uitkijk nearby, which fell under the same command, was armed with 2 twelve-pounder and 2 eighteen-pounder cannons.
-At present nothing remains of this battery.
+In the 18th century, the fort was neglected during peacetime but restored whenever the threat of war appeared.
+During these times, it successfully warded off attacks from English warships, French buccaneers, and other pirates.
+In 1800, its armament included 6 eight-pounder and 4 twelve-pounder cannons.
+The nearby Battery Uitkijk, under the same command, was armed with 2 twelve-pounder and 2 eighteen-pounder cannons.
+Today, nothing remains of this battery.

-When in 1800 the island was taken over by the English, Fort Beekenburg was manned by a detachment of English marines from the corvette Nimrod.
-When in 1803 the island was returned to the Dutch the fort regained a Dutch garrison.
+When the island was captured by the English in 1800, Fort Beekenburg was manned by a detachment of English marines from the corvette Nimrod.
+When the island was returned to the Dutch in 1803, the fort was re-garrisoned with Dutch troops.

-In May 1805 there was a new war with the English and a Commodore Murray with his squadron tried in vain to attack Fort Beekenburg.
-A month later he returned and he tried again with more vigour.
-He managed to land in the Caracas Bay and a land battle of several days ensued.
-With the help of reinforcements the Dutch garrison defeated the English and drove them back into the sea.
+In May 1805, a new war with the English broke out, and Commodore Murray and his squadron unsuccessfully attempted to attack Fort Beekenburg.
+A month later, he returned and tried again, this time with more force.
+He managed to land in Caracas Bay, leading to several days of land battles.
+With reinforcements, the Dutch garrison defeated the English and drove them back into the sea.

-In 1807 the island again surrendered to the English.
-But the commander of Fort Beekenburg, a lieutenant Hendriks, refused to turn the fort over to the English.
-He was however overpowered by his own men who then opened the gates and deserted.
+In 1807, the island fell to the English again.
+However, the fort’s commander, Lieutenant Hendriks, refused to surrender.
+He was overpowered by his own men, who opened the gates and deserted.

 Gallery